 Richmond, Virginia is home to some of the best hotels for families and large groups.
 They have plenty of national brands along with historic properties that all provide guests a comfortable place to stay.
 If you’re getting married in Virginia and hoping to arrange hotel room blocks for your big day, Richmond’s hotels offer up a variety of different packages to choose from.

 If you’re hoping to provide some fun activities for your out-of-town-guests to enjoy, Richmond doesn’t disappoint!
 The city is filled with museums, great shopping, and more.
 Just check some of the most popular attractions:

 Richmond has over 25 different breweries to check out, such as the Veil Brewing company that made national attention for a beer made with real Oreos.
 It also has a great selection of restaurants with a Southern flair like the popular L’Oppossum, with its unique and satisfying menu.

 Richmond also has a tons of shopping in the area.
 Designer brands and boutique shops are found in Carytown, while Short Pump Towne Center (near Broad Street) has plenty of big-name retailers for you and your guests to check out.

 Richmond also is home to some fabulous museums.
 The most popular is the Virginia Museum of Fine Arts, which is a world class museum filled with historical works of arts.
 Other popular museums include the Poe Museum—which is dedicated to the famous writer Edgar Allan Poe, the American Civil War Museum and The Black History Museum.

 Richmond Wedding Inspiration

 Ready to start planning your big day, but need some help when it comes to wedding details, decor and more?
-Just check out these Richmond weddings that are filled with trendy inspo for any wedding style.
+Just check out these Richmond real weddings that are filled with trendy inspo for any wedding style.